- 4.1. Labels And Companies

 Compilations that are sequentially numbered can be added as a series.
 They are usually on one label, contain tracks by different artists, only have one version of each release, possibly two or three, and have a common theme running through their titles / artwork / tracks.
 Larger 'volume compilations' may have a redesign during their lifespan, but the theme will remain - usually in the title.

-Releases that are not a series include numbered or otherwise ordered original works by an artist, for example, Led Zeppelin l / II / III / IV, Beethoven's Symphony No.1 / 2 / 3 / 4 / 5 etc, Selected Ambient Works 85-92 and Selected Ambient Works Volume II.
-If the releases are connected in some manner, but have no branding on the releases, then are not considered a series - for example, Drexciya "Storms".
-Branding for an album and related set of singles, promos etc when the concept falls short of being a proper series, and isn't called one by the label, should not be treated as a series - for example, "Motown Remixed".
+Releases that are not a series include numbered or otherwise ordered original works by an artist, for example, Led Zeppelin l / II / III / IV, Beethoven's Symphony No. 1 / 2 / 3 / 4 / 5, etc., Selected Ambient Works 85-92 and Selected Ambient Works Volume II.
+If the releases are connected in some manner, but have no branding on the releases, then they are not considered a series - for example, Drexciya "Storms".
+Branding for an album and related set of singles, promos, etc., when the concept falls short of being a proper series and isn't called one by the label, should not be treated as a series - for example, "Motown Remixed".

 Other words can be used to indicate a series, for example, "collection".